i81icu812/fnc/README.md

 # To see what wee hacks can build.
 # Development should diverge from main into new mains in all directions
+# Create branches which are not ultimately intended to merge but to individualize and specialize.
 # Each main becomes a starting node for child mains

 # I imagine a Mandelbrot of reusable code and applications, free and open.